Bupilipili/First-Capstone-Project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me all the necessary knowledge i need to make this project.
+I would like to thank Microverse for giving me all the necessary knowledge I need to make this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>